tic-tac-token/ttt-book/src/chapters/1/reading-the-tests.md

     }
 ```

-Each test method is a public function prefixed with `test`.
+Each test method is a public function prefixed with the word `test`.
 Inside each of these functions, we have access to assertions like `assertEq`:

 ```solidity
     function test_default_greeting() public {